weaviate/weaviate-io/developers/weaviate/configuration/bq-compression.md

 :::info Added in `v1.23`
 :::

-Binary quantization (BQ) is a technique that reduces the size of a vector index.
+Binary quantization (BQ) is a vector compression technique that can reduce the size of a vector.
 BQ is available for the `flat` index type from `v1.23` onwards and for the `hnsw` index type from `v1.24`.

 To use BQ, enable it as shown below and add data to the collection.